DynoGraph/stinger-dynograph/README.md

   - `simple_communities_updating` Streaming Simple Community Detection (experimental)
   - `kcore` K-core detection
   - `pagerank` PageRank

+* **sort_mode**: How to sort edge batches before inserting into the graph.

+    * **unsorted**: Do not sort edge batches before insertion.
+This is the default that should be used for benchmarking.
+    * **presort**: Sort and deduplicate edge batches before insertion.
+Helps performance when there are a lot of duplicate edges.
+    * **snapshot**: Clear and reload the graph from scratch before each batch, ensuring an unfragmented in-memory layout at the cost of slowdown.

 * **input_path**: Path to graph input file.